While loops are helpful because they let the code run until the user decides to quit the program.

 Objectives

-Write an R script that classifies a given number into one of three categories using a function:
+Write a function that classifies a given number into one of three categories:

 Let’s say the number is 3.